 - 4.75 billion pieces of content shared daily as of May 2013 which is a 94 percent increase from August 2012.
 (Source: Facebook)

 - 50% of 18-24 year-olds go on Facebook when they wake up.
 (Source: The Social Skinny) What this means for you: Facebook is important to these users, and potentially, if done correctly, so is the content you post on it.

 - One in five page views in the United States occurs on Facebook.
 (Source: Infodocket 2012) How this helps you: This is a huge market on the web; if you use social media marketing efforts on Facebook well, you could have huge returns to show for it.

 - 42% of marketers report that Facebook is critical or important to their business.
 (Source: State of Inbound Marketing 2012 The Takeaway: This is a crowded marketplace, but you can’t afford to sit it out, because odds are fairly high that your competition is there.
 The key is to use Facebook marketing correctly and make sure that your efforts stand out from the crowd.

 - 16 Million local business pages have been created as of May 2013 which is a 100 percent increase from 8 million in June 2012.
 (Source: Facebook).
 Facebook marketing has transformed how business is conducted, and its use by local businesses to extend their markets continues to explode.

-Thought to take with you: At 1.94 billion, Facebook has more monthly active users than WhatsApp (500 million), Twitter (284 million) and Instagram (200 million)—combined (Source: CNBC).
+Thought to take with you: At 2.23 billion, Facebook has more monthly active users than WhatsApp (1.5 billion), Twitter (336 million) and Instagram (1 billion) (Source: various).
 Please note that this is no longer true.
-Instagram now has over 600 million users according to Instagram’s report December 21, 2016.
 Facebook continues to reign in popularity over other social media channels, but the competition is mounting.